dirigeants/klasa/guides/Included Pieces/IncludedEvents.md

 ## configUpdateEntry

-Synchronises the user configs between all shards, if the bot is sharded.
+Synchronises the user settings between all shards, if the bot is sharded.

 **Source:**